danluo7/hingtgen_rnaseq/README.md

     wget https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/hg38.ncbiRefSeq.gtf.gz
     gzip -d hg38.ncbiRefSeq.gtf.gz

-next is to trimming the FASTQ files if the adaptor sequences have not been trimmed off. check this in fastqc (last output graph shows adaptor sequence content). if need trimming:
+next is to trim the FASTQ files if the adaptor sequences have not been trimmed off. check this in fastqc (last output graph shows adaptor sequence content). if need trimming:

     mkdir FASTQ_trimmed